 - 1. The new course, Ethical Leadership for Instructors (2018), will become the new course requirement for all individuals seeking primary instructor registration with SFT. - 2.
 The past course, Ethical Leadership in the Classroom (2007), will retire with final approval and posting of the new course.
 Both course completions will continue to meet the requirements for all individuals seeking primary instructor registration with SFT. - 3.
-All candidates seeking to become a primary instructor will continue to complete and sign the SFT Instructor Code of Ethics/Conduct. - The new course, Ethical Leadership for Instructors (2018), will align with the SFT Curriculum Development Model (2012) as the course content and materials will continue to maintain instructor professionalism. - 5.
+All candidates seeking to become a primary instructor will continue to complete and sign the SFT Instructor Code of Ethics/Conduct. - 4.
+The new course, Ethical Leadership for Instructors (2018), will align with the SFT Curriculum Development Model (2012) as the course content and materials will continue to maintain instructor professionalism. - 5.
 New instructors shall complete the following instructor requirements: - Completion of CFSTES Fire Instructor 2A, 2B, and 2C or FSTEP - Techniques of Evaluations, Group Dynamics, and Employing Audio Visual Aids - 6.
-New instructors shall have the following rank and professional experience requirements: - A minimum of one delivery of Ethical Leadership for Instructors (2018) must be evaluated by an authorized designee of the Chief of State Fire Training - The authorized designee shall submit a letter signing-off the successful requirement to the Chief of State Fire Training for their administrative review and approval - Have a minimum of five years' full-time paid experience in a Recognized Fire Agency in California - Held the rank of company officer or above for a minimum of two years - Have a minimum of five years' experience as an SFT registered instructor in good standing - Taught a minimum of three CFSTES courses within the last five years OR Taught a minimum combination of 120 hours of State Fire Training courses or Community College courses within the last five years OR Utilize a PACE review for candidates who do not meet 120 hours experience
+New instructors shall have the following rank and professional experience requirements: - Have a minimum of five years' full-time paid experience in a Recognized Fire Agency in California - Held the rank of company officer or above for a minimum of two years - Have a minimum of five years' experience as an SFT registered instructor in good standing - Taught a minimum of three CFSTES courses within the last five years OR Taught a minimum combination of 120 hours of State Fire Training courses or Community College courses within the last five years OR - Utilize a PACE II review for candidates who do not meet the identified experience.
+Example: ten years of military service, Bachelor's Degree in Ethics with 2 years fire service experience to become a new registered instructor. - 7.
+Upon instructor approval: all new Ethical Instructors shall have a minimum of one delivery of Ethical Leadership for Instructors (2018) which must be evaluated by an authorized designee of the Chief of State Fire Training - The authorized designee shall submit a letter signing-off the successful requirement to the Chief of State Fire Training for their administrative review and approval.